aerogear-attic/mobile-cli/README.md

 ### create
 ```
   client          create a mobile client representation in your namespace
-  clientbuild     create a build for a mobile client
   integration     integrate certain mobile services together. mobile get services will show you what can be integrated.
   serviceconfig   create a new service config
   serviceinstance create a running instance of the given service